Pounce (powder): Art and embroidery

-"Pricking and pouncing" is a transfer technique that uses a stencil with fine holes, often made by pricking a template using a pounce wheel, to which a fine powder that contrasts with the fabric.
+"Pricking and pouncing" is a transfer technique that uses a stencil with fine holes, often made by pricking a template using a pounce wheel, to apply a fine powder that contrasts with the fabric.
 The pounce is dusted over, giving a temporary pattern through use of the stencil.
 Chambray would use charcoal on the light side, and chalk on the dark side of the fabric.